 Days of hope were ahead for so many who wondered if they would survive at all.
 Among the delightful stories we share, due to the kindness of Museum friends, is that of Timothy Hurley, one of our “High Kings of Baltimore”.

 The Lazaretto Point Lighthouse was part of a picturesque entranceway into the Port of Baltimore.
 Passenger ships sailed towards the City’s inner harbor via a strait flanked by Fort McHenry to its left and the lighthouse just to its right.
 While Fort McHenry protected the city from military threats over the years, the lazaretto, or quarantine station, protected a city of immigrants from disease that could arrive on ships carrying both people and cargo.

-Lazaretto Point was still a remote location in the 1840’s, and was thought of as a safe spot for treating contagious diseases.
+Lazaretto Point, located in lower Canton, was still a remote location in the 1840’s, and was thought of as a safe spot for treating contagious diseases.
 The horrors of Ireland’s Great Hunger, and the resulting immigrant arrivals put the Lazaretto into practical use in May 1847 when the Rio Grande arrived with 220 passengers.
 Half were extremely ill, and the entire ship was quarantined while undergoing purification.
 Men of the Hibernian Society came to the assistance of their fellow Irish, providing material support such as blankets, food and cooking utensils.
 A large wood structure was completed to house the sick, and care was given under the supervision of Dr. Lawrence.